Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Correlations, No-Signaling Conditions, and Quantum Extensions

 \begin{notation} Henceforth, we employ the shorthand

 for the sake of brevity. \end{notation}

 The above no-signaling constraints and extensions, as well as quantum extensions, can be generalized to any multipartite scenario using the basic principle behind the no-signaling constraints.
 Appropriate no-signaling constraints apply when considering correlations involving multiple parties.
-Only after we have considered the no-signaling constraints can we begin to speak about what non-locality is and quantifying non-locality with the aim of bounding DI conference key agreement capacity from above.
+Only after we have considered the no-signaling constraints can we begin to speak about what non-locality is and quantifying non-locality.
+To proceed, we need to define a quantity that can serve as a quantifier for multipartite non-locality.